 How do I Reserve a FASTPASS with Disney MaxPass?

-It will work much like the current FASTPASS ticketing system, except you won't need to walk to a physical FASTPASS station.
-Instead, you can reserve your ride time in the Disneyland Mobile App on your phone from anywhere in or near the parks (once activated).
-You get your FASTPASS reservation and can reserve the next reservation after a (usually) short waiting period.
-With MaxPass, you may reserve a FASTPASS for Disneyland if you're in Disney California Adventure, and vice versa.
+You can reserve your ride time in the Disneyland Mobile App on your phone from anywhere once activated by entering a park.
+With MaxPass, park hoppers may reserve a FASTPASS for Disneyland if they're in Disney California Adventure, and vice versa.
 Here’s how to do it:

-- Create FASTPASS Party—that means to select the people who want to ride on the selection you are about to make.
-The whole party you manage will be selected, so deselect anyone who does not want a Fastpass for that ride or does not even have a valid MaxPass for the day (if members do not have a valid pass and you select them it will take you to purchase, which can be confusing.
-Don’t re-purchase anything unless you want to add them on to MaxPass)
+- Create FASTPASS Party — select the people who want to ride on the selection you are about to make.
+Deselect anyone who does not want a FASTPASS for that ride or does not even have a valid MaxPass for the day (if members do not have a valid pass and you select them, it will take you to purchase.
+Don’t re-purchase anything unless you want to add them on to MaxPass).

 - Choose an Experience by browsing through the available attractions and times to find the ride and time that works for you.

-- Click View my Sections and you should see the ride and the return window.
-Just like regular FASTPASS the window is an hour with about 5 to 10 minutes of padding on either side
+- Click View My Sections and you should see the ride and the return window.
+The window is an hour, but you can use it 5 minutes before the return window and up to 10 minutes after.

-- Click Redeem FASTPASS.
+- Scan your park ticket or pass at the FASTPASS return entrance (saves phone battery) or the app by clicking Redeem FASTPASS.
 It may also just pop up on your device when the pass is ready.
-Take your device to the FASTPASS Return entrance

 How will I use the FASTPASS at the attraction?